meteor/minisat/README.md

 * The "native" part of logic-solver is in `meteor/logic-solver.cc`.
 If you add functions to it, you need to also list them in `make-emscripten.sh`.

+* We wrap the entire Emscripten output in a closure, so that we can create multiple instances of the entire C environment (including the heap).
+  MiniSat's C++ classes are slightly leaky, and it doesn't seem wise to have multiple solver instances sharing a heap on the "native" side.
+Better to fully isolate instances, and not rely on (or even call) the destructor.

 * There's heap allocation instrumentation, hackily implemented, that doesn't actually run unless you put the compiler in debug mode (see comment in the make script about the -g flag).